History of the New York City Police Department: 19th century

 Throughout the years, the NYPD has been involved with a number of riots in New York City.
 In July 1863, the New York State Militias were aiding Union Army troops in Pennsylvania, when the 1863 New York Draft Riots broke out.
-Their absence left it to the police — who were then outnumbered — to quell the riots.
+Their absence left it to the police—who were then outnumbered—to quell the riots.
 The Tompkins Square Riot occurred on January 13, 1874 when police crushed a demonstration involving thousands of unemployed in Tompkins Square Park.

 Newspapers, including The New York Times, covered numerous cases of police brutality during the latter part of the 19th century.
 Cases often involved officers using clubs to beat suspects and persons who were drunk or rowdy, posed a challenge to officers' authority, or refused to move along down the street.
 Most cases of police brutality occurred in poor immigrant neighborhoods, including Five Points, the Lower East Side, and Tenderloin.

-Beginning in the 1870s, politics and corruption of Tammany Hall, a political machine supported by Irish immigrants infiltrated the NYPD, which was used as political tool, with positions awarded by politicians to loyalists.
+Beginning in the 1870s, politics and corruption of Tammany Hall, a political machine supported by Irish immigrants, infiltrated the NYPD, which was used as a political tool, with positions awarded by politicians to loyalists.
 Many officers and leaders in the police department took bribes from local businesses, overlooking things like illegal liquor sales.
 Police also served political purposes such as manning polling places, where they would turn a blind eye to ballot box stuffing and other acts of fraud.

 The Lexow Committee was established in 1894 to investigate corruption in the police department.
 The committee made reform recommendations, including the suggestion that the police department adopt a civil service system.
 Corruption investigations have been a regular feature of the NYPD, including the Knapp Commission of the 1970s, and the Mollen Commission of the 1990s.

 In 1895, Theodore Roosevelt became President of the NYPD Police Commission.
 Under his leadership, many reforms were instituted in the NYPD.

 On 1 January 1898, the city expanded to include Brooklyn.
 The department absorbed eighteen existing police departments, requiring more modern organization and communication as it now protected 320 square miles and over three million residents.